Share

 Strong staffing practices

 Creating adequate support for stressed or ‘burnt-out’ employees is a key part of building organisational resilience.
-You can prevent burn out by monitoring employees closely, offering support, and discouraging presenteeism.
+You can avoid ‘burn-out’ by monitoring employees closely, offering support and discouraging presenteeism.

 Financial resilience

-You can add resilience by ensuring you have an adequate cash buffer and, or, working capital reserves.
-Appropriate buffer sizes will depend on business types and circumstance but you should probably have a cushion of at least three months.
+You can add resilience by making sure you have enough cash and working capital reserves.
+Your cash reserve will depend on your business type and circumstances, but you should probably have a cushion of at least three months.

 Encouraging innovation